artemkv/frontend_guidelines/README.md

 That is correct, the global variables are evil, but global variables are mutable: any part of the application can modify the value of a global variable at any moment.

-This is not the case with the approach we are discussing here, where the state is immutable and creation of a new state is localized inside of a _state update function_.
+This is not the case with the approach we are discussing here, where the state is immutable and creation of a new state is localized inside of a _state update function_ (see below).

 Having the complete application state in a single place has a great advantage.
 In many frontend applications, the components are highly dependent.
 Right now, as I'm typing in the Visual Code editor window, the status bar, a completely separate component, is updating the line length while preview on the right is showing rendered markdown.
 If we made the text to be stored on a level of an editor component, we would have a hard time keeping the rest of UI in sync.

 This is why React is suggesting [lifting state up](https://react.dev/learn/sharing-state-between-components).
 I find this confusing, as in my opinion, it suggests that the local state should be a default.

-I would rather advocate for having **all the state on top by default**, and exceptionally pushing state down, when it's really needed (e.g. when parts of the application UI are truly independent and can be seen as separate application).
+I would rather advocate for having **all the state on top by default**, and exceptionally pushing state down, when it's really needed (e.g. when parts of the application UI are truly independent and can be seen as separate application; the rule of thumb: if you can imagine it as a separate frame, then it can be a new state root).

 ### Note on state complexity